martenframework/marten/docs/docs/development/reference/settings.md

 ## Assets settings

-Assets settings allow to configure how Marten should interact with [assets](../../files/asset-handling).
+Assets settings allow configuring how Marten should interact with [assets](../../files/asset-handling).
 These settings are all available under the `assets` namespace:

 ```crystal
 config.assets.root = "assets"